 More often than not, addiction begins when an individual is curious about recreational substance abuse.
 This curiosity can occur for a number of reasons.
-In some instances, individuals begin to wonder if increasing their prescription medications will make the medications more effect; unfortunately, medications taken in doses higher than what is considered therapeutic renders them either completely ineffective or much less effective while putting the individual as risk of developing a chemical dependency.
+In some instances, individuals begin to wonder if increasing their prescription medications will make the medications more effective.
+Unfortunately, medications taken in doses higher than what is considered therapeutic renders them either completely ineffective or much less effective while putting the individual at risk of developing a chemical dependency.
 Alternately, there are those who are intrigued by recreational intoxication and experiment with alcohol or drugs because substance abuse is their means of achieving feelings of euphoria and pleasure.

 However it occurs, the development of addiction results in a number of effects that fill an individual’s life with hardship.
-Oftentimes individuals associate alcohol and drug addiction with physical and health effects, but many would argue that the changes to an individual’s psychological that occur as a direct result of addiction have more significant and severe implications.
+Oftentimes individuals associate alcohol and drug addiction with physical and health effects, but many would argue that the changes to an individual’s psyche that occur as a direct result of addiction have more significant and severe implications.
 As a result of active addiction, substance abuse becomes a primary, driving influence on an individual’s life.
 Since an addict must maintain their substance abuse in order to keep withdrawal symptoms at bad, they become increasingly desperate in the search for their substance or substances of choice.
 If necessary, addicts will often lie to their own loved ones or even resort to criminal behavior in order to avoid withdrawal.
 Over time, this mindset becomes a way of life and, consequently, has proven very difficult to overcome.

 As difficult as it might be, recovery from addiction is possible and attainable.
 In fact, there are many different ways and strategies that individuals can implement as they progress from a state of active addiction to one of health and sobriety.
-In particular, the addiction treatment programs available at rehabs like the Palm Beach Institute arm individuals with the tools they need to remain sober as they receive quality, evidence-based treatments.
+In particular, the addiction treatment programs available at rehabs arm individuals with the tools they need to remain sober as they receive quality, evidence-based treatments.
 Additionally, many have found success in recovery through the twelve-step method of Alcoholics Anonymous and its derivative groups.
 However, there are other techniques, such as the moderation approach, that are much more controversial.

-The Magical Amount: What is Moderation?
+The Magical Amount: What is Alcohol Moderation?

 Most of those who are familiar with addiction recovery have frequently heard the word “abstinence”.
 By definition, abstinence refers to the voluntary act of refraining from indulging in a developed appetite or craving.
 In other words, an individual who abstains has decided, for one reason or another, to resist behaving in a particular way in spite of his or her desire to do so.
 Traditionally, the concept of abstinence has been associated with self-control and has often been associated with sexual intercourse, but has more recently been extended for use with regard to the willful resistance of alcohol and drug consumption.